Mohanty-Hitesh-4495/Hospital-Management-System/README.md

 - Java Development Kit (JDK) installed on your system.
 - A compatible IDE such as IntelliJ IDEA, Eclipse, or NetBeans.
 - A relational database management system (RDBMS) like MySQL, PostgreSQL, or Oracle installed and running.
-- JDBC driver for your chosen database.
+- JDBC driver for your chosen database (mysql-connecter-j-8.2.0).
+- jcalender-1.4 (jar file)

 **2. Clone the Repository:**
 ```bash